adyxax/www/content/blog/miscellaneous/wireguard-routing-2.md

 PersistentKeepalive = 60
 ```

 The first important thing to note is that I did not use the same ListenPort for my two hosts.
 This is because cheap routing firewall at home often do not nat outgoing udp traffic well with long live sessions and I had issues in the past because of this.
-You can use the same port for both your hosts, but being cautious with udp outgoing traffic is a habbit on I took on years ago.
+You can use the same port for both your hosts, but being cautious with udp outgoing traffic is a habit on I took on years ago.

 Also I am using an AllowedIPs with a `/24` netmask in order to be able to reach every host in the network.
 If I wanted for the clients to only be able to reach the servers, I could have either listed all `/32` IPs or used another netmask like `10.1.2.0/29` (`sipcalc` is your friend).
 Another option would be to use different addressing schemes entirely.